-- 3.3.6 Students will have successfully completed a bachelor's degree or higher in a discipline other than psychology. - 3.3.7 Students will meet criteria as a domestic student or have overseas gualifications translated into English and deemed equivalent to Australian gualifications by the Australian Education International - National Office of Overseas Skills Recognition (AEI-NOOSR). - 3.3.8 Students will meet criteria 3.3.5 for English language proficiency standards for entry to an AQF level 8 degree. - 3.4 The minimum requirement for entry to an APAC accredited postgraduate course (AQF 9 or higher), is based on academic achievement in an APAC accredited four-year sequence of study in psychology with greatest weighting given to the 4th year (Honours or Graduate Diploma).
-Students must have completed an APAC accredited 4th year of study and be eligible to register as a provisional psychologist with the Psychology Board of Australia (PsyBA) to be considered for entry into an APAC accredited AQF 9 degree (or higher) provided by ISN Psychology. - 3.4.1 The minimum academic entry requirement is the completion of an APAC accredited 4th year of study at an average equivalence across units of 70% for AQF 9 (Master Level) and 75% for AQF 10 (Doctoral Level).
-Entry into an AQF 9 or above course is competitive and requires consideration of academic results, relevant experience and the outcome of interviews/assessments. - Applicants who can demonstrate that they are currently registered as a psychologist and complying 3.4.2 with the CPD requirements of the Registration Board will be assessed for academic equivalency based on experience in the field. - 3.4.3 Short-listed applicants meeting the academic equivalence criteria will be invited to attend a formal interview/assessment as described in Section 1 Application for Admission and Selection Process above. - 3.4.4 Candidates must be eligible to apply for provisional registration with the PsvBA. - 3.4.5 Additionally, candidates must meet minimum English language proficiency standards for entry to an AQF level 9 (or higher) course.
+- 3.3.6 Students will have successfully completed a bachelor's degree or higher in a discipline other than psychology. - 3.3.7 Students will meet criteria as a domestic student or have overseas qualifications translated into English and deemed equivalent to Australian qualifications by the Australian Education International National Office of Overseas Skills Recognition (AEI-NOOSR). - 3.3.8 Students will meet criteria 3.3.5 for English language proficiency standards for entry to an AQF level 8 degree. - 3.4 The minimum requirement for entry to an APAC accredited postgraduate course (AQF 9 or higher), is based on academic achievement in an APAC accredited four-year sequence of study in psychology with greatest weighting given to the 4th year (Honours or Graduate Diploma).
+Students must have completed an APAC accredited 4th year of study and be eligible to register as a provisional psychologist with the Psychology Board of Australia (PsyBA) to be considered for entry into an APAC accredited AQF 9 degree (or higher) provided by ISN Psychology. - 3.4.1 The minimum academic entry requirement is the completion of an APAC accredited 4th year of study with a weighted average equivalence across units.
+The average equivalence is set at credit average for AQF 9 (Master Level) courses in the Master of Professional Psychology program, and 70% for other AQF 9 Master of Psychology courses and 75% for AQF 10 (Doctoral Level).
+Entry into an AQF 9 or above course is competitive and requires consideration of academic results, relevant experience and the outcome of interviews/assessments. - 3.4.2 Applicants who can demonstrate that they are currently registered as a psychologist and complying with the CPD requirements of the Registration Board will be assessed for academic equivalency based on experience in the field. - 3.4.3 Short-listed applicants meeting the academic equivalence criteria will be invited to attend a formal interview/assessment as described in Section 1 Application for Admission and Selection Process above. - 3.4.4 Candidates must be eligible to apply for provisional registration with the PsyBA. - Additionally, candidates must meet minimum English language proficiency standards for entry to an AQF level 9 (or higher) course.
 This will require that candidates have successfully completed a 4th year APAC accredited psychology degree (or demonstrated English equivalency).
-For permanent residency students and/or students who have obtained their gualifications from overseas, in addition to providing their APS documentation for equivalency, they would need to demonstrate appropriate International English Language Testing System (IELTS) scores.
+For permanent residency students and/or students who have obtained their qualifications from overseas, in addition to providing their APS documentation for equivalency, they would need to demonstrate appropriate International English Language Testing System (IELTS) scores.
 For postgraduate entry (AQF 9 or higher) an overall minimum of 7.0 with no band less than 7 is expected. - 3.4.6 ISN Psychology requires students undertaking an APAC accredited postgraduate course (AQF level 9 or higher) to adhere to a set of personal, professional, ethical and legal obligations.
 Students must be able to abide by inherent requirements stipulated by ISN Psychology (isn.edu.au) and found at the following website link: